vandalton/BertaAndButterflies/DIARY.md

 # 2024-04-15 - Day #046

 I managed to slow the title music down.
 It sounds exacly as I wanted it to sound.

+# 2024-04-16 - Day #047

+Now when the game is over you can go back to the title screen and start again.